Welcome to my AZ Formula review.

 It is a fully automated, one-click e-commerce system.

-Now, the paragraph above is a transcript of the information you can hear in the sales video.
+Now, the text above is a transcript of the information you can hear in the sales video.
 And it’s total BS!

-It would be unfair of me to say this early in my review that AZ Formula is a pure scam.
-But I have a responsibility here, and I want you to know what this is in more detail.
+It would be unfair of me to say this early in my AZ Formula review that it is a pure scam.

 You see, the reason why I’m so confident to say what I’ve said is that I’ve reviewed a few courses that are copy-pasted and have very little to no value when it comes to helping you to make money online.